-Use a shampoo that’s mild and suited for your hair
+4. Use a shampoo that’s mild and suited for your hair.

 The purpose of shampoo is to cleanse your hair of dirt and excess oil.
-But many commercial shampoos contain harsh ingredients.
-After just one use, they
+Overwashing with shampoo can potentially harm your hair.

-Use a soft brush made from natural fibers
+5. Use a soft brush made from natural fibers.

-Using a soft brush with fibers that are natural will promote healthy sebum (oil) levels on your hair.
-The keratin proteins in your hair are stacked like shingles on a roof, so brushing them gently in one direction, starting at the top and continuing through to the ends, will help smooth and condition your hair cuticle on a molecular level.
+Using a soft brush with fibers that are natural can potentially promote healthy oil levels on your hair.
+The keratin proteins in your hair are stacked like shingles on a roof, so brushing them gently in one direction, starting at the top and continuing through to the ends, can help smooth and condition your hair cuticle.
 Brushing hair daily can also help you avoid seeing hair clumps in your shower drain.

 - Rogaine (minoxidil)